zandaqo/compago/docs/API.md

 <a id="Model__get"></a>

 ### model.get(attribute) ⇒ \*
-Gets a value of an attribute.
+Gets a value of a data attribute.
+If not present, looks it up among the model's getters.
-If an array of attribute names is supplied, returns a hash of attributes and their values.
+For simplicity's sake, any property that isn't a function is considered a getter.

 **Kind**: instance method of [Model](#Model)
-**Returns**: \* - either the value of the attribute or a hash of attribute values
+**Returns**: \* - the value of the data attribute or getter
 <table>
   <thead>
     <tr>